 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

-Doctors use many tests to diagnose a tumor and find out if it has metastasized (spread).
+Doctors use many tests to diagnose a tumor and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the cancer has spread.
-This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
+This list describes options for diagnosing a carcinoid tumor, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 - Signs and symptoms

 - Previous test results

 Most carcinoid tumors are found unexpectedly when people have x-rays or medical procedures done for reasons unrelated to the tumor.
 For example, many carcinoid tumors of the appendix are found during an appendectomy (surgery to remove the appendix), while duodenal (the top of the small intestine) and stomach carcinoid tumors are usually found during an endoscopy (see below).

 If a doctor suspects a carcinoid tumor, he or she will ask for a complete medical and family history and perform a thorough physical examination.
 In addition, the following tests may be used to diagnose a carcinoid tumor: